 - Courses completed for the certificate program can be applied toward the thirty

-credit hour Master of Engineering Management (MEM) degree.
+credit hour Master of Engineering Management (MEM) degree; formal admission to the MEM program is required.

 - Prospective students should have completed a calculus-based engineering,